kammitama5/kammitama5.github.io/_posts/2017-5-4-Thursday-May-4th.md

 We used this correctness approach to find the solution bit by bit of a function in Matlab, that evaluates Polynomials.
 I want to go over this chapter on my own again, if I have time.

+*Note: The fonts are different because I'm using an Online version of LaTeX with a small monitor.*

 ## Other

 I watched a really interesting lecture on Asteroid Mining last night.